-The RE curriculum at Eastnor is based on the agreed syllabus provided by Gloucestershire's Local Education Authority.
+The RE curriculum at Eastnor is based on the agreed syllabus provided by Herefordshire's Local Education Authority.
 This syllabus aims to embed the 'Understanding Christianity' resource with the key purpose of supporting pupils in developing their own thinking and their understanding of Christianity, as a contribution to their understanding of the world and their own experience within it.

 Through the study of other religions, and by developing links to other schools in England and across the world, we aim is to promote an attitude of understanding and tolerance through increasing children’s knowledge about other people’s beliefs, values and religious practices.
 Strong collaborations with charities such as Concern Universal also play an important part in school life.

-Our alliance with the Church is very important to us and we are blessed to have our Vicar, Rev Keith, on the Governing Body.
+Our alliance with the Church is very important to us and we are blessed to have our Vicar, Reverend Keith, on the Governing Body.
 This has ensured that Christian beliefs are at the heart of the school’s work.

 We have a daily act of worship at Eastnor Church which we feel is central to the school day.
 Children participate in this worship through story, drama, prayer and discussion.
 We say the Lord’s Prayer daily.
 This is a strong feature of our worship, and helps our children to prepare themselves to take part in Church Services.
 Children are also given periods of time for reflection and contemplation.
 This time for quiet reflection, sometimes using a candle to help focus, helps children to balance and settle their busy minds.